jpozo20/vs-todo-list/README.md

-# vs-todo-list
+# VsToDoList

-Visual Studio extension for managing To-Dos
+Visual Studio extension for managing tasks and To-Dos and avoid context switching when using an external program.